Charishma-Bailapudi/Fashion_MNIST-classification_with_python_Keras/README.md

 <li><b>rankdir</b>	     : rankdir argument passed to PyDot, a string specifying the format of the plot: 'TB' creates a vertical plot; 'LR' creates a horizontal plot.</li>
 <ul>

+But wait…. it’s still not over yet.
+What if your dream laundry machine made a mistake?
+What if 10% of all your clothes were classified incorrectly?
+What if I were to tell you that it’s possible for your machine to be able to classify your clothes with a 95+% accuracy?
+Welcome to the world of *Convolutions and Maxpooling.*